-If you’re a regular visitor to Walt Disney World or if you pay particular attention to menu boards or your receipts while you vacation, you may have noticed some inconsistencies in the pricing of items and foodstuff across the sprawling property.
+If you’re a regular visitor to Walt Disney World or if you pay particular attention to menu boards or your receipts while on vacation, you may have noticed some inconsistencies in the pricing of items and foodstuff across the sprawling property.

 So why — oh, why! — does a Mickey Pretzel seem to cost more in some Disney World locations versus others?
 Why are certain resorts taxed at a higher rate?
 And what’s the deal with water that’s even more expensive than usual?
 Let’s get into it.

 If you read the fine print on many of the theme parks’ free-standing snack kiosks and stands, you’ll discover that tax is “included where applicable” — and that means the Mickey Pretzel!
-So when you’re purchasing your snack at a stand, you’re not really paying more — they’re just listing the price with tax included versus not included.
+So when you’re purchasing your snack at a stand, you’re not really paying more — they’re just generally listing the price with tax included versus not included.

-Do The All-Star Resorts Have A Hidden Fee?
+Do the All-Star Resorts Have a Hidden Fee?

 No, not really, but guests staying at an All-Star Resort hotel are paying a smidge more in taxes than at any other resort at Walt Disney World.
 Who’s fault is that?
 Osceola County! 😉 That’s right: geography is to blame for this slight increase in the tax rate on rooms at the All-Stars.

-Blame it on Osceola!
+Blame It on Osceola!